vyomasystems-lab/challenges-Coditya0809/level1_design2/README.md

 ```

-The assert statement was used for comparing the mux's output to the expected value.
+The assert statement was used for comparing the sequence detector's output to the expected value.

 The following assert statement was used:
 ```